 A private school based in New York City, St. John’s University offers an online Ph.D. in literacy that trains candidates to facilitate literacy instruction at all levels of education.
 Graduates can work with individual students or teachers or whole curriculum and administrative practices.
 This program emphasizes strategies for serving at–risk learners, with available concentrations in teaching English to speakers of other languages, educational leadership, special education, and a generalized literacy cognate option.

 This online doctorate in literacy education consists of 42 credits divided between 18 credits of core literacy courses, 15 credits of research core courses, and nine credits of concentration courses.
 Students also complete a dissertation where they come up with research–based solutions to solve a current literacy problem.
 By taking courses year–round, candidates can complete the degree in just 2.5 years.

-St. John's is regionally accredited by the Middle States Association of Colleges and Schools.
+St. John’s University is regionally accredited by the Middle States Commission on Higher Education (MSCHE).

-What Else can I Expect from an Online Doctorate in Reading and Literacy Program?
+What Can I Expect From an Online Doctorate in Reading and Literacy Program?

 Specific requirements for reading doctorate programs differ between schools.
 Programs have varying practicum, capstone, dissertation, and endorsement criteria.
 Still, most students completing an Ed.D. in reading and literacy complete similar coursework.